JKotten/modern-telemetry/README.md

 4. Open the telemetry server.exe from Funbit and click the HTML5 App URL.
 5. Scroll down till you see the Modern Telemetry (KM/H) and open it.
 6. That's it!
 Enjoy!

-    Download bundle by clicking Download ZIP button at the right side of this page.
-    Unpack downloaded ZIP file anywhere you want.
-    Run server\Ets2Telemetry.exe
-    Click "Install" button to perform the installation When installation finishes click "OK", select your network interface and click "HTML5 App URL" link to open your dashboard
-    Done (now you may read Usage topic to understand how to use the server)